NCal/Ecc0/readme.md

 ## Ecc0

-Ecc0 is an open source FFmpeg boiler plate of sorts for Node.js which interacts with `fluent-ffmpeg`.
+Ecc0 is an open source audio conversion boiler plate of sorts for Node.js.
+It's powered by Ffmpeg & fluent-ffmpeg.

 It's under the GPL-2.0 license as it interacts directly with FFMPEG binaries.